 Beauty then is our purpose, is the pattern of pebbles more than the sum of their parts.
 Join me.

 Joshua holds certification in herbalism from the North American Institute of Medical Herbalism (NAIMH), as well as from the Columbines School of Botanical Studies.
-He began his study of the natural world in earnest in 2005 at the University of Maine, Orono where he was introduced to the craft of environmental education.
-Since then he has had the opportunity to work with some outstanding herbalists and botanists in the field.
+He began his formal study of the natural world in 2005 at the University of Maine, Orono where he was introduced to the craft of environmental education.
+Since then he has had the opportunity to work with some outstanding botanists and herbalists in the field.
 His time with Howie Brounstein and Steven Yeager at the Columbines School of Botanical Studies in Eugene, Oregon has enlivened his passion for botany, ecology, and wildcrafting ethics.
-His studies with Paul Bergner at The North American Institute of Medical Herbalism in Boulder, Colorado revealed the powers of Vitalism as a therapeutic approach to healing as well as a way of living.
-Namely, that our body's innate intellegence does much of work, one has only to encourage the flames a bit and step out of the way (which is much more challenging than it sounds).
+His studies with Paul Bergner at The North American Institute of Medical Herbalism in Boulder, Colorado revealed the powers of vitalism as a therapeutic approach to healing as well as a way of living—namely, that our body's innate intelligence does much of work, one has only to encourage the flames a bit and step out of the way (which is much more challenging than it sounds).

 Joshua teaches workshops on field botany, wildcrafting ethics, herbalism, myth and story.
 He co-teaches the summer-long field botany program at Mountain Herbalism, a Denver-based school owned by Adrian Mintzmyer as well as the the field botany program at CSCH.
 Joshua is a core faculty member at Colorado School of Clinical Herbalism (CSCH) in Lafayette, Colorado, where he teaches botany, nutrition, herbalism, and natural therapeutics.